SexChrLab/SCC-alignment/03a_SCC-aware_VariantCalling/README.md

 These Snakemake workflows are for sex chromosome complement informed (SCC-aware) whole-genome short-read sequence alignment and variant calling.
 For each sample, the genotype, identified using SCC-check pipeline (or reported sex), is used to determine which sex chromosome complement version of the reference genome is used for alignment/pseudoalignment.
 For females (no Y chromosome), we use the reference genome with Y chromosome hard-masked.
 For males (samples with a Y chromosome), we use the reference genome with the pseudoautosomal regions (PARs) hard masked on chromosome Y. A JSON file is used to hold all the file information in the previous directory (same config for SCC_check).

-# Steps of the sex chromosome complement (SCC)-aware pipeline for variant calling
+# Steps of the sex chromosome complement (SCC)-aware pipeline for germline variant calling
 The rules in the SCC-aware variant calling pipeline SNPs_XX.snakefile and SNPs_XY.snakefile are as follows:
 1. Samples with a Y chromosome must be specified in the `Y_samples` variable in the custom config passed in through the `configfile` parameter
 2. Samples without a Y chromosome must be specified in the `X_samples` variable in the custom config passed in through the `configfile` parameter